giacolees/HierDAMap/README.md

 We provide a Makefile for convenient operation.
 Here are the available commands:

-make build    # Build the Docker image make up       # Start the container in detached mode make down     # Stop the container make train    # Run the training script make test     # Run the testing script make clean    # Stop container and remove volumes
+- make build    # Build the Docker image
+- make up       # Start the container in detached mode
+- make down     # Stop the container
+- make train    # Run the training script
+- make test     # Run the testing script to check if the installation worked
+- make clean    # Stop container and remove volumes

 #### Step-by-step guide
 1. First, build the Docker image (this may take several minutes)